MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure-auditing.md

 ### Change organization settings

 Update the column properties in the table above to change how auditing works for the environment.
+You must have the System Administrator or System Customizer roles to change these settings.

 You can set these column values using Web API or Organization Service.
 More information:
 - [Update and delete table rows using the Web API](../webapi/update-delete-entities-using-web-api.md)